Creating High Performance Teams (ML08)

 Duration: 1 Day 10.30am – 3.30pm

-During the practical training, we will explore techniques that enable high-performing teams to perform to their maximum ability, achieve efficiency and maximise their resources.
+Discover the techniques that enable high-performing teams to perform to their maximum ability, achieve efficiency and maximise their resources.

-The session will have several team building activities built in to the training.
-They can be utilised as practical take aways to be used in the work place.
+The session will have several team building activities built into the training which can be utilised as practical takeaways to be used in the workplace.

 On this course, you will learn: